 Līvu Akvaparks is opened to visitors since 30 December, 2003.
 The construction lasted for almost 2 years and more than 16 million euros were invested.
 The 3 floors of Līvu Akvaparks includes more than 20 different slides, more than 10 pools of various depths and sizes, attractions for children, SPA complex with 4 saunas, cold pool, salt chamber, bubble baths and air and underwater massage facilities, as well as food service and bar on water.
 The start tower of the slides reaches 7-story height.

-The park’s area is 11000m2, but in summers additional 7000m2 become available to visitors, bringing the total area to 18000m2 and making this the largest closed-type water park in the Northern Europe, which operates throughout the year.
+The park’s area is 11000m2, but in summers additional 7000m2 become available to visitors, bringing the total area to 18000m2, one of the largest closed-type water park in the Northern Europe, which operates throughout the year.

 In early 2005 construction began in the outdoor territory of the park and in the summer of the same year the visitors were greeted by a large pool with a fountain and new slides - the Magic Three and the Water Loop.